JinyuWang123/TDA/Simulation Study/README.md

 * [Rcpp](https://cran.r-project.org/web/packages/Rcpp/index.html)
 ## Code Usage
 Other details of our implementation choices for the simulation algorithm are provided below.
+### Parallel computing in R
+After version 2.14, R has a built-in parallel package that enhances R's parallel computing capabilities.
+Parallel computing uses different cpu cores for computing.
+For the simulation study, we need to run each algorithm 100 times to calculate the Rejection rates, and parallel computing can save a lot of time.

 ## Additional Information
 1. "Algorithm 1.Rmd": This file provides the source code of the simulation studies showing the performance of Algorithm 1 proposed in MCE.
 2. "Algorithm 2.Rmd": This file provides the source code of the simulation studies showing the performance of Algorithm 2 proposed in MCE.